chrisdjscott/Atoman/README.md

 *   [POV-Ray](http://www.povray.org/) (for offline rendering of images; looks better)
 *   [Ffmpeg](https://www.ffmpeg.org/) (for creating movies; sequencer and rotator)

-If these are not installed in default system locations you can set the paths to where they are installed in the preference dialog.
+If these are not installed in default system locations you can set the paths to where they are installed in the preferences dialog.

 ## Installation